anyaevostinar/anyaevostinar.github.io/classes/111-f22/quiz3-objectives.md

 * Using variables - mastery
 * Using a function - mastery
 * Debugging syntax errors - mastery
+* Predicting the behavior of a program - proficiency

+You can print and bring along this [checklist](https://docs.google.com/document/d/1Hc2jZKXP2I5FqAcdTp8uwLSSe9_IBt6cGtRAPDUKaWY/edit?usp=sharing) to help you keep track in the quiz.

 ## Suggestions
 Remember that this isn't your only chance to demonstrate your understanding of these learning objectives, so try not to stress too much.